GeneSJC/Dagger2_SimpleDemo/README.md

 # Dagger2_SimpleDemo

-This is a super basic demo.
+This is a bare-bones basic demo.
 The only way to verify is to look at the log output; specifically for this message (in Android Monitor):
 `Motor rpm = 990`